shavez00/neighborhoodMap/README.md

 In the InfoWindow will be a link to FourSquare to get additional information.

+Service worker caching is available for off-line access.
+For instructions on how to enable service worker caching, please see the notes in the "./src/registerServiceWorker.js" file.

 ### Prerequisites

 A Javascript compatible web browser and [React](https://reactjs.org/).